SkyRiver-2000/SkyRiver-2000.github.io/_pages/projects.md

 **Our paper:** [click here](../files/EE226-report.pdf) for our complete paper

 ### 2020.05-2020.06: Imitation Learning for Control in 2048 Games
 This is the final project for course *EE228*, *Machine Learning (AI)*, in SJTU.
-We are required to train a learning based agent with supervisions from the Expectimax, a powerful planning based agent, to achieve high score in an 2048 game.
+We are required to train an agent with supervisions from the Expectimax, a powerful planning based agent, to achieve high scores in an 2048 game.
 I combine two convolution architectures into a novel one, fine tune the parameters, and obtain one of the most powerful agent in the class.

 **My code:** [click here](https://github.com/SkyRiver-2000/EE228-Final-Assignment) to visit my GitHub repository